 - Contains users that can login and search contact data

 - Can be integrated with other services (with Azure AD or G Suite for example)

-When you sign up for Federated Directory, we create your first directory.
+When you sign up to Federated Directory, we create your first directory.
 The administrator account you receive during sign up is located in this directory.

 Before we explain how to create and configure a directory, we first want to focus on the concept of creating multiple directories within your company.